 Be it a foldable picnic chair, or a plastic picnic mat or even just a plastic bag.
 Make sure they are waterproof since the ground would be wet.
 There is some seating area throughout the festival ground but they are very limited and not near any of the stages.

 Do explore the festival ground.

 In between acts, there are so much you can do in Fuji Rock!
-You can take the gondola up the hill for a beautiful view (¥1,500 round trip) or explore the smaller stages.
-We came across this guy who was making udon to the beat of the music, while chanting “Udon is rock!
+You can take the gondola up the hill for a beautiful view (¥1,500 round trip) or explore the smaller stages for unexpected acts.
+We came across this guy who was making udon to the beat of the music while chanting “Udon is rock!
 Udon is rock!” followed by a crowd dancing and chanting the same thing.
+Oh, Japan…

 Expect to be green.

-I really have to hand it to the Fuji Rock organizer for being mindful about the environment.
-There were plenty of recycling points on the festival ground, and attendees are instructed to separate their food trash (burnables) from plastic and paper.
-We also noticed food were served using environmentally friendly materials, no plastics!
+I really have to hand it to the Fuji Rock organizer for being mindful of the environment.
+There were plenty of recycling points on the festival ground, and attendees are instructed to separate their food trash (referred to in Japan as “burn-ables”, aka items that can be incinerated) from plastic and paper.
+We also noticed food was served using environmentally friendly materials, no plastics!

 Don’t forget about the last shuttle bus time.

-To make it on time you pretty much have to rush out after the last act.
-On Saturday night, also expect to queue up a bit for the last bus since it’s peak time.
-But don’t worry – the queue moves very fast!
+To make it on time for the last shuttle, you pretty much have to rush out after the last act.
+On Saturday night you can also expect to queue up a bit for the last bus since it’s peak time.
+But don’t worry – the queue moves very fast and efficiently.

 And of course last but not least… expect to have a smashing good time! 😀 I thoroughly enjoyed my time in Fuji Rock, watching Lorde, Bjork, LCD Soundsystem, Gorrilaz, Bonobo – just to name a few… I hope you will have an amazing time too!